155 mm caliber: NATO standard

 Among the existing and the former 155 mm artillery shells, there is one that has been standardised by NATO under both the AOP-29 part 1 (in reference to STANAG 4425), and under the JBMoU (Joint Ballistics Memorandum of Understanding).
 This standard defines a standard 155 mm projectile with a 23 litre combustion chamber volume.

 NATO is now pushing from standardised artillery shell to sharable ammunition.
 The standard described above enables the use of NATO shells in all NATO guns.
 But they still need to be qualified on each gun to control the performances (ballistic characteristics) and safety.

 Retirement of other calibres

 This has led to the obsolescence of larger caliber artillery shells such as the 175 and 203 mm.
 Some militaries continue to retain the smaller 105 mm (105 mm) weapons for their light weight and greater portability.
-Russia and former Eastern Bloc countries tend to use 122, 130, and 152 mm artillery in similar roles.
+Russia and some former Soviet states use 122, 130, and 152 mm artillery in similar roles.